gsimon75-android/Android_TV_BootAnimation/ROOTING.md

 **Don't do this, it's here just for the explanation!**

-If we are to modify a file, all this meta-information should also kept consistent with it, so the absolutely correct way would be:
+If we are to modify a file, all its meta-information should also kept consistent with it, so the absolutely correct way would be:

 1. Set up the loop device and mount the `p10` partition of `mmcblk0.img` on our desktop for read-write
 2. Do our modifications
 3. Umount it and detach the loop device
-4. `dd` back that image to the flash
+4. `dd` back that `mmcblk0.img` to the flash

 However, overwriting the whole flash under a living, mounted system is way too dangerous.
-If all goes well, it would do it, but if *anything* goes wrong, then *everything* is ruined.
+If all goes well, it would do it, but if *anything* goes wrong, then *everything* is wrecked.

 ### Naive approach 2: Modify the partition image